ChartIQ/chartiq-react-app/README.md

 ## Notes

-When you are working this file there a few things to be aware of.
-If you need to bind webpack dev server to a differnt host like `http://0.0.0.0`, you will need to include that domain on your license.
+When you are working this project there a few things to be aware of.
+If you need to bind webpack dev server to a different host like `http://0.0.0.0`, you will need to include that domain on your license.
 If you need this for development, please contact your Account Manager to set to have it added to your license.